 - No VPL (visible panty line).
 Like with thin jeans or leggings, thongs avoid this.
 Laser cut briefs with gel line instead of rubber bands work well too if you don’t mind them.

 - Wear the right shapewear underneath.
 Even I do (and shapewear is hard to get in my size).
 Go for a shapewear slip.
 The ones with gel on the hem are perfect.
 They do not ride up.
 The shapewear slip has the advantage that you avoid creating awkward lines where shapewear separates would meet.
 The ones with build in cups are best, but do not come in plus and small sizes.
-When you can’t get shapewear slip with build-in bra, go for a bra with a wide band and straps to avoid cut-in.
+When you can’t get a shapewear slip with build-in bra, go for a bra with a wide band and straps to avoid cut-in.
 It is the bra equivalent of avoiding VPL.

 - Accessorize wisely.
-A little heel is fine, too high heels enter Pretty Woman territory, too flat comes across too young/girly (read 16/60).
+A little heel is fine, too high heels enter Pretty Woman territory, too flat heels come across too young/girly (read 16).
 Add professional looking jewelry, i.e. stay away from glam, flashy, and too sparkly.
-A long cardigan, tailored leather motorcycle jacket, or blazer and/or belt are nice grownup stylish additions too (see next photo).
+Try accessorzing with a belt for shape.

-When to kiss the knit dress trend off
+When to kiss the knit-dress trend off